kogeletey/royalty-source-license/RSL-v0.2.template.md

 This License applies only if:
 - The Software is used as part of a **commercial product or service**;
 - The source code of that product or service is **not made publicly available**;
-- And the product or service generates revenue directly or indirectly from the functionality provided by the Software.
+- And the product or service generates revenue directly from the functionality provided by the Software.

 ## 3. Requirements for License Compliance